ethan-ck/Alexandria/System Analysis and Design/Chapter 2 - Analyzing the Business Case.md

 - A systems request form should NOT have complex instructions

-- IN a preliminary investigation report, the findings section contains the results of the preliminary investigation, including a description of the project's scope, constraints, and feasibility
+- In a preliminary investigation report, the findings section contains the results of the preliminary investigation, including a description of the project's scope, constraints, and feasibility

 - Strategic planning is the process of identifying long-term organization goals, strategies, and resources.